text © Don Davis

 was made as the final buildup of thrust carried it's force past

-that needed to allow the 13.5 ton machine to overcome gravity.
+that needed to lift the 13.5 ton vehicle.
+Slowly, magnificently,

 Dornberger saw it seemingly emerge from the